Average reading: 12 minutes

 Deploying a physical and digital Identity infrastructure and operating it efficiently is a significant challenge.
 But with the PPP model, public authorities can

-transfer some of the risks involved to a private company which has the skills and experience to better handle them.
+transfer some of the risks involved in a private company that has the skills and experience to better handle them.

 Indeed, the concept of

 risk-sharing constitutes the very essence of the partnership.
 Ultimately, only risks related to the execution of the governmental responsibilities remain with the public authority.

 business model then grows into a partnership.
 Public authority and private companies must act as partners.
 To achieve this close relationship, both parties must build trust; trust based on each partner's credibility.

 Managing an Identity Management service in PPP mode demands the ability to implement all the related infrastructure and operate it throughout the contract.
 This requires technical skills and in-depth field experience to guarantee nationwide deployment in an efficient and timely manner.

 References are key to providing the public authority with confidence in its future partner.